 Is the Eurovignette still valid after July 1, 2026?

 Not for Dutch roads.
 The Eurovignette is discontinued in the Netherlands on July 1, 2026.
-It remains required for routes through Luxembourg and Sweden.
+It remains required for routes through Luxembourg and Sweden (Denmark left the Eurovignette in January 2025).

 Which OBU providers work in the Netherlands?

-As of March 2026, approved providers are: NedLinq (NL-only, no extra costs), AS24/TotalEnergies (first EETS provider approved by RDW), Axxès, Telepass, Tolltickets, Toll4Europe, and Eurowag (admission in progress).
+As of June 2026, approved providers are: NedLinq (NL-only, no extra services), AS24/TotalEnergies (first EETS provider approved by RDW), Telepass, Toll4Europe, Axxès and Tolltickets (both admitted 8 June 2026), and Eurowag (admitted 12 June 2026).
 Note: Tollcollect (Germany) and Satellic (Belgium) OBUs are not compatible with the Dutch system.

 Does my OBU need to be switched on even off toll roads?